 At a certain location on the boundary of an expanding universe, it appears the laws of subatomic particles, how they relate by the language of electromagnetism is formed.
 Then atomic relationships, molecular relationships, organic relationships, chemical relationships, cellular relationships, tissue relationships, organ relationships, neural relationships are formed.
 Each relationship using any remaining depleted energy to form a new language and to motivate new degrees of freedom or possibilities.

 If with each language there seems to be an increase in the hidden rules for how the universe will manifest, then the universe will expand into this virtual space.
-Granted, the closer the relationship to the center of expansion the more seemingly real, objective, and predictable (mostly localities).
+Granted, the closer the relationship to the center of expansion, the more seemingly real, objective, and predictable it is (mostly at localities).
 The farther the relationship from the center of expansion, the more seemingly virtual, subjective, and improbable (mostly nonlocalities).
 And so there is a reality/virtuality spectrum of sorts, but that’s only the way we describe nested relationships across the expanding boundary of our universe.

 NVR is my secret acronym that means, No Virtual Reality.
 In truth, there can only be a virtual reality, as opposed to a real objective world (if there were a real objective world at all).
 But if there were no objective world, all worlds coming to life as the subjective experience of relationship, then all realities are virtual (some more probable than others).
 So what we mean as real, must needs be virtual.
-In this way, all relational experience forms reality and there is NVR.
+In this way, the irony is: all relational experience forms reality and there is NVR.